 [Section 99 amended by No. 28 of 1994 s.
 107.]

-100. Drilling near boundaries

-(1) A permittee, lessee or licensee shall not make a well any part of which is less than 300 metres from a boundary of the permit area, lease area or licence area, as the case may be, except with the consent in writing of the Minister and in accordance with such conditions, if any, as are specified in the instrument of consent.

-(2) Where a permittee, lessee or licensee does not comply with subsection (1), the Minister may, by instrument in writing served on the permittee, lessee or licensee, as the case may be, direct him to do one or more of the following, within the period specified in the instrument —

-(a) to plug the well;

-(b) to close off the well; and

-(c) to comply with such directions relating to the making or maintenance of the well as are specified in the instrument.

-(3) A person to whom a direction is given under subsection (2) shall comply with the direction.

-Penalty: $10 000.

-[Section 100 amended by No. 12 of 1990 s.
-217.]
+[100.
+Deleted by No. 42 of 2010 s.
+135.]

 101. Directions

-(1) The Minister may, by instrument in writing served on the registered holder of a permit, lease, licence, pipeline licence, special prospecting authority or access authority, give to the registered holder a direction as to any matter with respect to which regulations may be made.
+(1) The Minister may, by instrument in writing served on the registered holder of a permit, lease, licence, infrastructure licence, pipeline licence, special prospecting authority or access authority, give to the registered holder a direction as to any matter with respect to which regulations may be made.

 (2) A direction given under this section to a registered holder applies to the registered holder and may also be expressed to apply to —